 Long Stay Schengen Visa – €90

 13. WHAT TRAVEL INSURANCE TO USE FOR THE SCHENGEN VISA?

-We shared an article on the Best Travel Insurance for Filipinos, World Nomads.
+We shared an article on the Best Travel Insurance for Filipinos for Schengen Visa.
 The same travel insurance is recommended for other 3rd – world passport holders as this is comprehensive, tailored fit for travel needs, and the rates are competitive as well.
 This is your perfect choice regardless if you are a short-term or a long-term traveler.